grame-cncm/faustdoc/src/manual/errors.md

 ## Signal related errors

 Signal expressions are produced from box expressions, are type annotated and finally reduced to a normal-form.
 Some primitives expect their parameters to follow some constraints, like being in a specific range or being bounded for instance.
-The domain of mathematical function is checked are non allowed operations are signaled.
+The domain of mathematical function is checked and non allowed operations are signaled.

 ### Automatic type promotion